pierrehub2b/actiontestscript/README.md

 </browser>
 ```
 *Chromium binaries files and Chromium driver for Windows can be found here : http://commondatastorage.googleapis.com/chromium-browser-snapshots/index.html?prefix=Win_x64/650848/*
-* ATS will automatically be updated with the last version of the supported browsers, in order to use another browser driver version you can define an executable driver name in the *<driver>* property of a named browser.
+* ATS will automatically be updated with the last version of the supported browsers, in order to use another browser driver version you can define an executable driver name in the *'driver'* property of a named browser.
 If you want to use the version 73 of the chromedriver you have to download the right version of the driver, rename it, and copy it into the *'drivers'* folder :
 ```
 <browser>
 	<name>chrome</name>